plone/volto/docs/source/recipes/how-to-restrict-blocks.md

 # How to restrict blocks

-You can restrict blocks from being added to a content type using the `restrict` key in the configuration object.
+You can restrict blocks from being added to a content type using the `restricted` key in the configuration object.
-This key can be a boolean or a function.
+This key can be a boolean or a function that returns a boolean.
 If the block is restricted, it won't show in the chooser.
 However, it can still be added either programatically or by directly using the REST API, so this restriction only applies to the user interface.
 The function has this signature: